Search element - Quick search bar

 Normal breastfed baby poos

 Some parents aren’t familiar with the normal poos of a breastfed baby and mistake them for diarrhoea.
-It is normal for exclusively breastfed babies to have frequent mustard-yellow (occasionally green) poos that are often liquid with a few curds.
+It is normal for exclusively breastfed babies to have many mustard-yellow (occasionally green) poos that are often runny with a few curds.
 A breastfed baby's poo has a mild smell.
 Frequent soft poos show that a young baby is getting enough breastmilk.

 From about 6 weeks, poos vary in frequency.
 Some babies might continue to have frequent daily poos.
-Older babies might only do a poo once every 7–14 days.
-Whatever the frequency for a baby over the age of 6 weeks, as long as the poo is soft and easy to pass, this is usually all normal.
+Older babies might only do a poo once every 7 to 14 days.
+As long as the poo is soft and easy to pass, this is usually okay for a baby over 6 weeks old.

 What if I have gastroenteritis?